deepakp2411/deepakp2411/README.md

 Frontend Developer
 -------------

 Hey !
-I am Deepak and I am an aspiring self taught frontend developer.
+I'm a self-taught passionate and an aspiring FrontEnd developer from India .

 * 🌍  I'm based in Ghaziabad ( U.P )
 * ✉️  You can contact me at [deepakjb.2411@gmail.com](mailto:deepakjb.2411@gmail.com)